 Penny popped open her hatch and jumped out before the speeder could reach the ground.
 She hit the road at a sprint towards the cafe, her helmet closing over her head as she went.

 The steam pouring out the back of the truck was starting to thin out, leaving only damp pavement and cafe debris.
 Penny slipped her pistol from its magnetic holster and took cover at the back of the truck.

 A few breaths later, her environmental sensors informed her that there were no toxins in the air and she deactivated her respirator.

 While the garrison troops watched nervously from their cordon twenty metres away Penny moved down the side of the truck with her pistol up, watching every little movement around her.

 The sleek little cafe, which probably passed for trendy out here on the periphery, was a shambles.
 The sound of plexiglass crystals crumbling to dust beneath her boots betrayed her every step.

 Penny reached the cabin, it was crumpled like a plastic cup from the crash and leaking safety foam everywhere.
 The driver’s door lay ajar.
 Penny quietly moved up to the door and threw it open as she burst in with her pistol.

-She found Jie sitting in the back seat, still covered in safety foam.
+She found a youth sitting in the back seat, still covered in safety foam.
 He threw up his hands when he saw Penny.
 “Don’t shoot!
 I’m just the hostage.”

-Penny glanced back at Jie to make sure he wasn’t making any threatening movements.
+Penny glanced back at the kid to make sure he wasn’t making any aggressive movements.
 He remained in his seat, trying to suppress the excited smile that threatened to burst across his face at any moment.

 Penny climbed out of the ruined cabin and looked around.
 In the back of the kitchen she found a service door leading into the rest of the mall.
 Penny jumped back on her coms.